Whether you’re already a stay at home parent, or considering the possibility, money is a primary concern.

 Each couple has a unique economic and familial situation.
 So each stay at home parent will implement different measures to take care of their financial future.

-But here are a few monetary protections all stay at home parents should consider.
+But here are a few monetary protections all parents staying home should consider.

 Stay at home parents need to protect their future financial health by having their own retirement accounts.